Home How it works Tutors Subjects Insights FAQ Homeschool Consultation

 For homeschooled students, the tutor effectively performs the role of the subject teacher — without the constraints of school scheduling.
 1-on-1 sessions allow the pace to be adjusted to the student's needs, topics to be revisited as many times as necessary, and past papers to be reviewed in full detail rather than given a quick mark.

-This approach is particularly powerful for the sciences (Physics, Chemistry, Biology) and for Mathematics, where mark scheme technique is crucial and errors left uncorrected become habits.
+This approach is particularly powerful for the sciences (Physics, Chemistry, Biology) and for Maths, where mark scheme technique is crucial and errors left uncorrected become habits.
 For subjects like Economics and Business, a tutor helps structure answers in the format examiners reward — a skill that is difficult to develop through self-study alone.

 Homeschooling for IGCSE?
 Let's build a structured preparation plan.